wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/pad-email/includes/2-webmail-services.md

 ## Process email messages

-After retrieving messages from your mailbox, Power Automate Desktop enables you to manipulate them using the **Process email messages** action.
+After retrieving messages from your mailbox, Power Automate for desktop enables you to manipulate them using the **Process email messages** action.

 This action runs a series of essential email handling operations, such as deleting, marking as unread, and moving messages to other folders.